natmegsweden/NatMEG_Wiki/README.md

-# examplescripts
+# NatMEG example scripts and tutorials
-NatMEG example scripts and tutorials
+Example scripts and tutorials for setting up various toolboxes and hopw to run common analysis and data processing steps on the NatMEG servers.